-these data provide a general overview of minimum expectations and are not to be taken as a representation of the program requirements in full.
+These data provide a general overview of minimum expectations and are not to be taken as a representation of the program requirements in full.
 A full program description, which outlines all required coursework, is available for each program within the catalog.

-Course Scheduling (campus-based)
+Course Scheduling residential)

-Campus-based curricula have been developed such that the following possible schedules are in place for students.
-The days and hours for campus-based attendance are listed below by quarter and by Division (Day versus Evening).
+Residential curricula have been developed such that the following possible schedules are in place for students.
+The days and hours for residential attendance is listed below by quarter and by Division (Day versus Evening).
 A student that fails a course, withdraws from a course or program, or moves between Divisions or Day versus Evening courses may experience changes in the specific times he/she is required to be on campus.

-Course delivery includes campus-based instruction combined with the use of distance education delivery.
+Course delivery includes residential instruction combined with the use of distance education delivery.
 Bryan University reserves the right to determine scheduling and method of delivery at its sole discretion.
 All Bryan University students will be required to take some courses using distance education.
 Not all divisions are available at all campus location(s).